 - Bad Schools - We're not just talking bad schools, we're talking Nevada schools being 50th in the nation as of January 11, 2016.
 This had been improved at one time to 49th place, but since then has dropped down to last place again.

-- Gang Infiltration - Especially in schools and among young people who are left to fend for themselves after school because of lack of funds to afford after school care or day care
+- Gang Infiltration - Especially in schools and among young people who are left to fend for themselves after school because of a lack of funds to afford after-school care or daycare.

 - Peer Influences - Problems that plague other parts of the country are magnified in Las Vegas, and this includes kids going to school with kids who have absentee parents, and parents who are stressed out to their limit and turning to alcohol and drugs